prakharsrivastava25/component-library-client/README.md

-# to use component-library in component-library-client
+# For using component-library in component-library-client

 Step 1: Edit package.json
         provide local path of your TGZ file to this key-